All posts

 Ceramic coatings are a liquid that cross-links into a hard chemical layer on your paint.
 That reaction is temperature-dependent.
 Below about 55°F the reaction slows and flash times (how long the coating sits on the panel before wiping down) stretch from 1 minute to 3 or 4 minutes, which makes leveling unpredictable.
 Above 90°F the coating sets before you can spread it, leaving high spots.
 The ideal range is 65°F to 80°F in the application environment.

 In Las Vegas, outdoor ambient temperature hits that range roughly 5 months a year.
-That's why we don't install outdoors, full stop.
-Every coating we do happens in a climate-controlled bay regardless of the outside temperature.
+That's why we don't install coatings outdoors, full stop — every install is staged indoors where the temperature can be held in range regardless of what's happening outside.

 The part that varies: the 7-day cure window